-BetVictor Brand Ambassador Rachael Blackmore has a busy afternoon ahead with 5 rides at Clonmel.
+BetVictor Brand Ambassador Rachael Blackmore has a busy afternoon ahead with 5 rides at Clonmel horse racing.
 Once again, we caught up with the rider as she shares her thoughts exclusively on the BetVictor blog.

 So, I start at Clonmel with Petibonome for Henry in the auction maiden hurdle.
 He was a very impressive winner of a point-to-point at Lismore where he won by 15 lengths, only to be disqualified on a technicality.
 He’s going well at home, so we’re looking forward to seeing him on the track and confident he can put in a good run.